DaylightingSociety/TorHost/README.md

 ------------

 TorHost requires Stem 1.4 or later, and Tor 0.2.7.1-alpha or later.
 All other dependencies should have come with Python.

+TorHost is compatible with Python 2.7 and 3, though 3 is always preferred.